pamendez/Decimal-Roman-Conversion/docs/Manual.md

 python convert.py
 ```

-5. If everything worked, the message ```'Enter a arabic (decimal) number'``` will appear on the terminal on your screen, and with that you successfully installed this application.
+5. If everything worked, the message ```'Enter an arabic (decimal) number'``` will appear on the terminal on your screen, and with that you successfully installed this application.

+## Usage
+Once in the application, insert a numerical value greater or equal than one (1) and it's roman numeral equivalent will appear on screen.

+If a zero or negative value is inserted instead, then an error will appear on screen.

 ## Execution of tests
 Once installed the application, if you want to run the available unit tests make sure you have the [`pytest`](https://docs.pytest.org/en/7.1.x/contents.html) package installed on your machine.
 If it's not installed, use the following command: